Are You Ready to Go “All In?”

 - Giving all that you are: Romans 12:1 suggests the only proper, reasonable response to God’s goodness is “to offer your bodies as a living sacrifice, holy and pleasing to God…” to live a life of worship.
 He wants to be our first priority.

 - Giving all you have: If we understand true stewardship—that God owns everything and entrusts it to us—it’s easy to acknowledge His goodness in our lives, and look for ways to bless Him with those resources.
 “Total commitment” implores us to look at every area of our life through this lens.
 It asks us to consider how we are living now, and how we are planning for the future.

 One practical way you can worship Him for all He’s done is by creating or updating an estate plan that reflects your true values.
-You can provide for your loved ones and include a gift to an organization like Capital City Rescue Mission.
+You can provide for your loved ones and include a gift to an organization you care about.